luslab/oz-bulk-rnaseq/H. Differential Expression.md

 **Below are walkthroughs of this analysis using DESeq2, EdgeR and Ballgown.**

+DESEq2 nor EdgeR use RPKM, FPKM, TPM etc. Both DESeq2 & EdgeR create a scaling factor for each sample that accounts for read depth & library composition.

 # DESeq2
 [StatQuest video on DESeq2 normalisation](https://www.youtube.com/watch?v=UFB993xufUU)
-DESEq2 (nor EdgeR) use RPKM, FPKM, TPM etc.

 All DESeq2 information is available at: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis